bolt-project/bolt/README.md

 a = ones((100, 20), sc)
 ```

 2) Write your application in a python script and submit it as a job using the `spark-submit` executable.
-You can then create a SparkContext within your job, and use it alongside Bolt, as in:
+You can then create a SparkContext within your job, and use it alongside bolt:

 ```
 from pyspark import SparkContext